How to Use IRAC and CRAC in NLSAT Subjective Answers

 This IRAC method NLSAT answer demonstrates clarity, logical flow, and principled reasoning exactly what evaluators look for.

-Use the CRAC structure for NLSAT answers when:
+Use the CRAC structure NLSAT answers when:

 You’re writing essay-type questions requiring a persuasive tone.